85GLC85/shakespeare-m1/README.md

 Wireframe

 Design Choices

+Target Audience

+Those who have never encountered Shakespeare before Those who have a fixed idea about Shakespeare and works as historical and not reinterpreted in the modern day Those who have a brief prior introduction to Shakespeare and will recognise the most oft-repeated quotes Age range demographic post further Education up to retirement

+Purpose

+To educate people about Shakespeare and how his works are still relevant in the modern era, to place plays in historical context, to give a brief overview of literary theory.
+To provide a brief introduction to his works.

+Color

+Background Mainpage Colour Choice Hex code #e2dcba

 Tea stained hex code to replicate a feeling of a Shakespearean manuscript/folio something fragile – in the sense of the Latin root brittle or broken -and old in the sense of seeped in history.
 Also known as Valspar paint tea stain:

 The hexadecimal color code #e2dcba is a light shade of yellow.
 In the RGB color model #e2dcba is comprised of 88.63% red, 86.27% green and 72.94% blue.